sen-rce/rsschool-cv/cv.md

 - Analyzed the market and competitors.
 After the speech, one of the top managers of the company became interested in the further development of our product.

+# Education

+Belarusian National Technical University - 2021 - 2025

+Faculty of Management, Marketing and Entrepreneurship.
+"Management of innovative projects"

 # Courses

 COURSERA -